 - When having a shower, cooking or boiling the kettle, keep doors shut to prevent moisture from going into cooler rooms

 - Keep your furniture at least 50mm away from walls to allow proper circulation of air

 - Keeping your home warm inside will help prevent condensation from forming on colder surfaces

 - An extractor or dehumidifier can help significantly reduce levels of moisture in the air

-Of course, you might want a longer term and more convenient means of reducing condensation of your windows.
+Of course, you might want a longer-term and more convenient means of reducing the condensation of your windows.
 Secondary glazing can be a great solution!
 With two separate window panes, an internal seal is formed which allows for proper and balanced air circulation between the two windows.
-This also allows for a better regulation of temperature and stops the internal pane becoming too cold and condensation forming.
+This also allows for better regulation of temperature and stops the internal pane from becoming too cold and condensation forming.
 This could be a welcome help!
 Not only this, but secondary glazing can be an effective barrier against noise and help keep warmth in your home.
 To find out more about the benefits of secondary glazing, please call 020 8523 3210 and speak to one of the expert advisors at City Sound, London’s finest boutique secondary glazing company.